SteelCompendium/data-md-dse/Bestiary/Monsters/Valok/Statblocks/Multivok Chief.md

     target: One ally
     effects:
       - name: Effect
-        effect: The target shifts up to their speed and can use a main action
+        effect: The target shifts up to their speed and can use a main action.
   - type: feature
     feature_type: ability
     name: Quick Shield